CHTC/chtc-website-source/globus.md

-All file transfer via Globus at CHTC is based out of the [`/staging`](/file-avail-largedata.shtml) directory and requires login access to the `transfer.chtc.wisc.edu` server.
+All file transfer via Globus at CHTC is based out of the [`/staging`](/file-avail-largedata.shtml) directory and requires login access to an additional transfer server.
-Therefore, to use Globus, you will need access to both of those (instructions for requesting access are [here](/file-avail-largedata.shtml#1-policies-and-intended-use);
+Therefore, to use Globus, you will need access to both of those (instructions for requesting access to `/staging` are [here](/file-avail-largedata.shtml#1-policies-and-intended-use);
-mention that you want to use the Globus endpoint in your email).
+mention that you want to use the Globus endpoint in your email, or if you already have a `/staging` folder, email us and let us know that you want to use Globus for transferring files.

 You will need to be able to
 [log in to the Globus web interface](https://app.globus.org/);